gardr/sample-project/README.md

 # Demos and samples

 There are some examples on how to use Garðr located in the samples [folder](./samples).
-* Run the following commands to install the samples applciation
+* Run the following commands to install the samples application

 	$ cd samples/
 	$ npm install